PrasanGurung/software-engineering/README.md

-# software-engineering
 # My Project

 This is my software development project.

 ## About

-This project is part of my software development course.
+This project was created as part of my software development course.

+The purpose of this project is to learn GitHub, Git, Visual Studio Code, and software requirements.

 ## Author

-#Prasan Gurung.
+Prasan Gurung.